UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

 Cite any external resources and explain exactly what modifications you have made in your README documentation.
 We created an empty `README.md` file in the root directory of the repo.

-Submit the programming assignment by zipping ALL the above files, or selecting the whole `p2` folder and submitting it to Gradescope before the deadline.
+Submit the programming assignment by zipping ALL the above files and submitting it to Gradescope before the deadline.
 Work alone.

 ---